habitat-sh/habitat-aspnet-sample/readme.md

 New-NetFirewallRule -DisplayName "Habitat TCP" -Direction Inbound -Action Allow -Protocol TCP -LocalPort 9631,9638 New-NetFirewallRule -DisplayName "Habitat UDP" -Direction Inbound -Action Allow -Protocol UDP -LocalPort 9638
 ```

+Alternatively you can use the [Vagrantfile](Vagrantfile) in this repo to provision these machines with vagrant.

 ### Starting the services